 About the Author

-Ming Hsu Chen is Associate Professor of Law and Political Science at the University of Colorado, Boulder.
+Ming Hsu Chen is Professor of Law and Political Science at the University of Colorado, Boulder.
 She is Faculty-Director of the Immigration and Citizenship Law Program.

 To see a calendar of upcoming events and places to hear Professor Chen speak about this important work, please click the link below: